-Project proposals are due at the second midterm April 6.
+Project proposals are due at the second midterm April 5.
 The proposal is a single page, but must include: tentative project title, a one paragraph description of the project activity, desired project results, and a list of needed resources if any.
 The proposal counts for 10% of the project grade.

-The final product will be a five page typed paper due the last day of class May 11.
+The final product will be a five page typed report due the last day of class May 10.
 Formatted as a research paper, it will include a title, abstract, introduction/background, project description, results, conclusion and references.
+The project will be turned in on elms.
 Figures and bibliography can be included in the 5 pages, and the text can be single or 1.5 line spaced with font size set at 12 point.
 If the project is experimental and has safety hazards they should be detailed in the proposal, together with safety mitigation plans.
 Those need to be approved by Dr. Lathrop prior to any experiments.